kos208/local-first-router/README.md

 If you encounter issues:
 1. Check `TROUBLESHOOT.md`
-2. Ensure Ollama is running: `ollama serve`
+2. Ensure Ollama is running:
+   - macOS/Linux: `ollama serve`
+   - Windows: Ollama should start automatically, or run `ollama serve` manually
 3. Check backend logs for errors
+4. **Windows users**: See `WINDOWS_SUPPORT.md` for Windows-specific help

 ## 📝 License